cedric-dem/ml-models-comparison/README.md

+not needed, but show_raw_dataset infos can be executed to show infos about each columns

 first execute prepare_data.py to make input data convenient for a ML model

 then execute split_train_test.py to create train and test datasets